TOSSI-Foundation/oai-nwdaf-ts/README.md

 Listed from least to most destructive.

-**Stop test traffic only** — leaves everything deployed and every session in place.
+**Stop test traffic only.** This leaves everything deployed and every session in place.

 ```bash
 for c in $(sudo docker ps --format '{{.Names}}' --filter name=gnbsim-vpp); do